 On April 1, 2013, the Corporation reorganized its reporting structure into four reportable segments.
-The reportable segments were reorganized to reflect the Corporation's creation of a new On Site division, to reflect the Corporation's value chain and anticipated growth opportunities.
+The reportable segments were reorganized to reflect the Corporation's creation of a new OnSite division, to reflect the Corporation's value chain and anticipated growth opportunities.
 For management purposes, the Corporation is organized into divisions based on their products and services provided.
 Management monitors the operating results of each division separately for the purpose of making decisions about resource allocation and performance assessment.
-The Corporation has restated its previously reported segment information for the comparative periods presented.